-In her 25 years in fashion, Bridgette has worked in every area of the industry.
+In her 28 years in fashion, Bridgette has worked in every area of the industry.
 She worked in retail fashion while getting her design degree from the Fashion Institute of Technology and spent nearly a decade as a designer.
 In 2002, she decided that her expertise would be put to better use showing women how to wear clothing that brings out their own unique style, rather than simply designing it.
 It was this revelation that inspired her to start Bridgette Raes Style Group.
-Since starting her company, Bridgette has worked with personal styling clients all over the world.
+Since starting her company, Bridgette has worked with personal styling clients all over the world and works primarily with women in executive leadership.

 Being one of the few fashion industry professionals to have both a decade’s worth of experience in both fashion design/product development and the consumer side of the industry as a personal stylist, in addition to her personal styling business, Bridgette utilizes her unparalleled expertise to help with retailers and brands more efficiently serve their clientele, increase sales and create a more robust and personalized experience with their customers.
 Bridgette has consulted with brands and retailers from small niche retailers to global companies including Amazon and is a regular speaker at UBM MAGIC, the top fashion trade show worldwide.